gbesnard/stm32f1-bootloader/README.md

 - Boot from System Memory (BOOT1 == 0 && BOOT0 == 1)
 - Boot from embedded SRAM (BOOT1 == 1 && BOOT0 == 1)

-The ST boot loader is located in System Memory.
+The ST bootloader is located in System Memory.
 It is used to reprogram the Flash memory by using USART1.

-Our own boot loader is ...
-TODO
+Custom bootloader is located at the start of the flash memory.

 # Tools
 ## Software